Matt-J-Dong/MulticoreChess/README.md

 ## Instructions to run program (for Crunchy Machines)

 1. Download the repository onto your local computer and unzip.
+Rename the folder to MulticoreChess (to be consistent with our commands below - if using the default name 'MulticoreChess-master', you will need to replace the commands below with MulticoreChess-master rather than MulticoreChess).
 2. scp the folder to the Crunchy machines.
 3. cd into the folder with cd: